rule

 Text 7

-That ignorant servant of mine was a fool not knowing his duty [*] when he brought to me this one who is Your father, I beg Your pardon, Your goodness.
+That ignorant servant of mine was a fool who did not know his duty [*] when he brought this man to me who is Your father.
+I beg Your pardon, Your goodness.

 Text 8